English (ENGL)

 ENGL 228 American Literature I: Beginnings to 1890 (3 credits)

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 A survey of American literature from the beginnings to 1890, with attention to major and minor writers in their sociohistorical context.

 ENGL 229 American Literature II: 1890 to Present (3 credits)

-Prerequisite(s): WRIT 105 or HONP 100.
+Prerequisite(s): WRIT 105 or HONP 100; students in the SEEDS program can take ENGL 110, ENGL 111, ENGL 113, or ENGL 114 in place of WRIT 105.
 A survey of American literature from the 1890 to the present, with attention to major and minor writers in their sociohistorical context.

 ENGL 230 Images of Muslim Women in Twentieth Century Literature and Culture (3 credits)